 Twenty-five years later, most, if not all, of the new characters are beset with financial difficulties such that even Miriam and Becky, who have gainful, full-time (likely) employment, are only able to afford a trailer.
 Miriam is a teacher and is in a trailer.
-Becky works for a bakery is in a trailer.
+Becky works for a bakery and is in a trailer.
 Shelly seems to be doing all right now, but that hasn't flowed down much to her daughter.
 Also, most of the old middle class Twin Peaks characters don't figure in much as far as any representation of their life style, except that we know Ben's business is kept afloat by Jerry's new and legitimate drug trade, Norma appears to be OK with her business, Nadine has her business, Andy and Lucy must be doing OK, and Doc is happily retired.
 One of the few old middle class characters we get to really view in their home environment is Jacoby, and as with the new generation he is not doing well financially and also lives in a trailer.
-While down in Las Vegas we have the suburb that has gone bust, and Dougie and Janey were not at all destitute, their home is comfortable, they look like the don't want for anything, but Janey has worried about their future and an inability to get ahead.
+While down in Las Vegas we have the suburb that has gone bust, and though Dougie and Janey were not at all destitute--their home is comfortable, they look like the don't want for anything--Janey has worried about their future and an inability to get ahead.

 Financial anxieties and problems of class disparities and the dwindling middle class were not explored in the early Twin Peaks though these problems were not alien then.
 However, they are now so critical that Lynch/Frost have decided to incorporate them and their effects.

-Such as we see now here with Steven and Becky, building on our last scene with them when she had borrowed money from her mom and Steven promised to take her out for a good time.
+Such as we see now with Steven and Becky, building on our last scene with them when she had borrowed money from her mom and Steven promised to take her out for a good time.

 Lynch/Frost now put us in a difficult position with Becky and Steven.
 Yes, he is abusing her.
 This should not be happening.
 He should not have her cowering on the sofa.
 He is yelling at her for not having a better paying job, when he himself is not working.

 He is about to hit her but he stops.
-We have heard before that Steven is a likable guy, people love him (or used to), so let's assume he has changed, but here he does manage to stop himself so that he doesn't hit Becky.
+We have heard before that Steven is a likable guy, people love him (or used to), so let's assume he has changed, but here he does stop himself so that he doesn't hit Becky.
 Is his behavior excused?
 No. But he stops himself.